amirsdream/amigentic/docs/ARCHITECTURE.md

 ## Overview

 Magentic is a dynamic meta-agent system that uses AI to generate unique agent topologies for each query.
+The system features a modern web UI with real-time WebSocket streaming for live execution visualization.

-## Flow
+## System Flow

 ```
-User Query
+User Query (Web UI or CLI)
+    ↓
+WebSocket Connection / Direct API
     ↓
 Meta-Coordinator (AI analyzes complexity)
     ↓